deviousdante/deviousdante/README.md

 (especially Little A).
 If you see me as my K pony, I won’t engage unless you’re another K cos.

+"Seperate Fiction from reality" and its someone liking incest and child x adult shit like cmon dude.
+Its nasty to even be into anything like that fictional or not ESPECIALLY when youre a grown ass adult.

 *(Please respect my boundaries — thank you.)*

 </p>